JereMyllyla/projects/python_to_do/README.md

 ## Note:

-Use accepted keywords (add, done, remove, exit) for input.
+Use accepted keywords (add, done, remove, exit, DELETE) for inputs.

 ## By: